Afghanistan travel advice

 • exercise caution and be aware of your surroundings

-• use your judgement to decide the best time and the safest means of exit if you need to move to a safer location
+• use your judgment to decide the best time and the safest means of exit if you need to move to a safer location

 • monitor international media to stay informed about the latest developments and decrees

-Since August 2021, the authorities have issued a series of decrees to regulate acceptable behaviors according to their strict interpretation of Islam.
+Since August 2021, the de facto authorities have issued a series of decrees to regulate acceptable behaviours according to their strict interpretation of Islam.

-Protestors against the restrictions imposed by the authorities risk arrests, detentions, physical violence and abuse and being charged with ‘’moral corruption’’.
-Security forces use several violent methods of dispersing protests, including water cannons, tear gas, and firing live bullets.
+Protestors against the restrictions imposed by the de facto authorities risk arrest, detention, physical violence and abuse, as well as being charged with ’moral corruption’.
+Security forces use violent methods to disperse protests, including water cannons, tear gas, and live bullets.

 • journalists and media workers